youmioh91/youmioh91.github.io/_pages/about.md

   enabled: false
 ---

-### Understanding Earth's methane cycle across scales—from microbes to the atmosphere.
+### Understanding Earth's methane cycle through observations, models, isotopes, satellites, and artificial intelligence.

-I am a Research Scientist at the Cooperative Institute for Research in Environmental Sciences (CIRES), University of Colorado Boulder, and NOAA's Global Monitoring Laboratory.
+Welcome to my website!
 My research combines atmospheric observations, stable isotopes, satellite retrievals, atmospheric inverse modeling, process-based models, and artificial intelligence to better understand how methane emissions are changing and how they influence Earth's climate.
+My work bridges observations and models across scales to improve estimates of methane sources and sinks and advance our understanding of the global methane budget.

 I co-lead the development of **[CarbonTracker-CH₄](https://gml.noaa.gov/ccgg/carbontracker-ch4/)**, NOAA's global atmospheric methane data assimilation system, and lead **[AI4Methane](https://ai4ch4.com)**, an international research community advancing artificial intelligence for methane science.

-My work bridges observations and models across scales to improve estimates of methane sources and sinks and advance our understanding of the global methane budget.

 #Put your address / P.O. box / other info right below your picture.
 You can also disable any of these elements by editing `profile` property of the YAML header of your `_pages/about.md`.
 Edit `_bibliography/papers.bib` and Jekyll will render your [publications page](/al-folio/publications/) automatically.

-Link to your social media connections, too.
+#Link to your social media connections, too.
 This theme is set up to use [Font Awesome icons](https://fontawesome.com/) and [Academicons](https://jpswalsh.github.io/academicons/), like the ones below.
 Add your Facebook, Twitter, LinkedIn, Google Scholar, or just disable all of them.